DEFRA/ffc-pay-alerts/README.md

 # FFC pay alerts
-FFC pay alerts to send email notifications from the payment service to RPA operations.
+FFC pay alerts to send email notifications from the payment service to the Debt Enrichment team.

-This function is triggered from a service bus message requesting an email message to be sent to RPA operations.
+This function is triggered from a service bus message requesting an email message to be sent to the Debt Enrichment team.

 The message contains the text to be displayed in the email.